-Introduction to Anthropology, Psychology, and Sociology HSP3U1 Grade 11 University an understanding of the approaches and research methods used by social scientists.
+Introduction to Anthropology, Psychology, and Sociology HSP3U1 Grade 11 University

+This course provides students with opportunities to think critically about theories, questions, and issues related to anthropology, psychology, and sociology.
+Students will develop an understanding of the approaches and research methods used by social scientists.
 They will be given opportunities to explore theories from a variety of perspectives, to conduct social science, and to become familiar with current thinking on a range of issues within the three disciplines.